 1. ((For purposes of application of Chapter 23.58C to the portion of the structure below the otherwise applicable maximum height limit for residential uses:

 a.
-At least ten units are provided in the structure to comply with Chapter 23.58C through the performance option pursuant to the calculation under subsection b.
+At least ten units are provided in the structure to comply with Chapter b.
 Notwithstanding any contrary requirements of subsections